Fillability obstructions for high-dimensional confoliations: Contact approximations

 \subsection{Examples of contact approximations}

 We now move to describe some natural examples of contact deformations in the sense of \Cref{def:contact_approximation_deformation}, starting with \Cref{prop:examples_contact_deformation}.
-For simplicity, we divide the proof in the several cases, one for each example.
+For simplicity, we divide the proof into several cases, one for each example.

-\begin{remark} In the examples below, for simplicity of exposition, we will just exhibit rescaling functions $f_{m,i}$ that are \emph{$C^k$ only over open subsets of the open sets $O_i$}.
-This reflects to the fact that ``limit conformal classes'' are naturally discontinuous; a somewhat illuminating analogy is that of a polynomial with coefficients depending smoothly on a parameter, that might have different degree, and hence different leading monomial, for different values of the parameter.
-However, the intrinsic discontinuity is only ``at the limit'', and it is easy to modify by hand, in the examples treated below, the exhibited rescaling functions $f_{m,i}$ so that they are instead $C^k$ on the whole $O_i$'s and serve the same purpose at the limit, i.e.\ satisfy \Cref{item:contact_approximation_deformation__char_distr__conformal_convergence}. \end{remark}

 \begin{proof}[Proof of \Cref{item:examples_contact_deformation__fiber_sum_branched_cover} in \Cref{prop:examples_contact_deformation}] We treat the case of branched covers, following the ideas in \cite[Section 2]{Gir20_constructions} (i.e.\ of \cite[Section 5.2]{GirThesis}).
 The case of fiber sums can be detailed in a completely analogous way, following the ideas in \cite[Section 5.3]{GirThesis}.